Is it picture book or picturebook? When commentators put the two words together, they do so mindfully:

 Related word: Polyphony (multiple voices).
 This is another of Bakhtin’s words.
 He came up with polyphony before he came up with heteroglossia.
 The two words are now basically the same.
 If there’s a difference, it’s this, laid out by Morson and Emerson (1990): Heteroglossia describes the diversity of speech styles in a language while polyphony is to do with the position of the author in a text.

-Chroma is the departure degree of a color from the neutral color of the same value.
+Chroma is another word for ‘saturation’ and describes the departure degree of a color from the neutral color of the same value.

 Colors of low chroma are sometimes called “weak”.
 High chroma images (as shown below) are also called “highly saturated,” “strong,” or “vivid.”